|

 Alex Elias

-Heading into the Augusta National Women's Amateur, Andrea Lignell had recorded five Top-3 Finishes in eight events, including two wins (the Cougar Classic and The Ally), as a Senior at Ole Miss.
-Continuing her superb play, Lignell recorded a solo third at Augusta National.
+Heading into the Augusta National Women’s Amateur, Andrea Lignell had recorded five Top-3 finishes in eight events during her Senior year at Ole Miss, including victories at the Cougar Classic and The Ally.
+Continuing her strong play, Lignell posted a solo third at Augusta National.

 0 Comments